Neelzee/archive-mn/README.md

   - `kilde`
   - `metode`
 - List all successes
-- Give satisfactory error messages
+- Give verbose error messages

 Which, for web-scraping, was easy.
 Most of the wanted information from any `sok`, is in id-specifc html-tags, so using the crate [scraper](https://docs.rs/scraper/latest/scraper/), getting `merknad`, title, text and tables was piece of cake.